 The GE team had always liked silicon because of its purity and also because the semiconductor industry has largely worked out how to mass-produce parts made from the material.
 But making a CT detector from it was a long shot.
 The biggest challenge, perhaps, involved silicon’s relatively poor ability to stop the arriving X-ray photons.
 Where the CZT modules were just a few millimeters deep, the silicon version had to be much deeper.

-For his part, Danielsson is looking forward to Prismatic Sensors becoming part of the big GE family.
-“Over those years, we really got to know the GE team extremely well,” he says.
-“We're working very close together.
+For his part, Danielsson was looking forward to Prismatic Sensors becoming part of the big GE family.
+“Over those years, we really got to know the GE team extremely well,” he says. “[We worked] very close together.
 So we got used to solving difficult problems and getting work done together.”